Steiner Cut Dominants: At most five terminals

 The cases (1), (3), and (4) (i.e., the ones with $n=\tau$) can be ruled out immediately by the result of Conforti, Fiorini, and Pashkovich cited above.
 Indeed, in those cases we have $T = V(G)$, and due to $m\ge n+1$ (see~\eqref{eq:m_lb1}) there must be a node (thus, a terminal) of degree at least three, which then implies $\gamma \ge 3$.
 Hence, according to Theorem~\ref{thm:CFP}, $G$ would have a prism or a pyramid as a minor in each of those cases, which, however, is not true as they all satisfy $n \le 5$.

 In order to enumerate the possible graphs for each of the remaining four parameter combinations, we exploit the well-known fact that the two-node connected graph $G$ can be constructed by means of an \emph{ear decomposition} (Whitney~\cite{Whitney1931}): Starting from an arbitrary \emph{initial cycle} in $G$, we repeatedly add \emph{ears}, i.e., paths with at least one edge whose end nodes are disjoint nodes in the part of $G$ that has already been constructed, and whose inner nodes have not yet appeared in the construction so far.
+Note that the initial cycle is not considered to be an ear.
 It is possible to arrange the construction such that ears without inner nodes appear only after all nodes have shown up.
 The number of ears in an ear decomposition equals $m-n$.

 A first consequence of the existence of an ear-decomposition of $G$ is the following.
 As we have already ruled out the case $n = \tau$, the graph $G$ has at least one non-terminal node.
 Thus, according to~\eqref{eq:deg_bound_non_term} it has a node with degree at least four, hence any ear decomposition has at least two ears.
 From this we conclude $m-n \ge 2$, which rules out cases (2) and (5).